scala/scala-lang/_posts/2024-08-01-given-priority-change-3.5.md

 For more details, you can consult the guide on [configuring and suppressing warnings]({{ site.baseurl }}/2021/01/12/configuring-and-suppressing-warnings.html).

+###  Workarounds

+Here are some practical strategies to help you smoothly adapt to the new given resolution scheme:

-### Resorting to Explicit Parameters
+#### Resorting to Explicit Parameters

-If the pre-3.5 behavior is preferred, you can explicitly pass the desired given:
+If the pre-3.7 behavior is preferred, you can explicitly pass the desired given:
 ```scala
 @main def run = printComponent(using userComponent)
 ```

-To determine the correct explicit parameter (which could involve a complex expression), it can be helpful to compile with Scala 3.4 (or earlier) using the `-Xprint:typer` flag:
+To determine the correct explicit parameter (which could involve a complex expression), it can be helpful to compile with an earlier Scala version using the `-Xprint:typer` flag:
 ```scala
 scalac client.scala -Xprint:typer
 ```